susutakecom/DM16/README.md

 PI=355/113=3.14159292

 [Label:3]
-Cosine: y is the angle [DEG], X is the number of operations in the Taylor expansion. sinx=±( (1-(cosx)^2)[root] ) tanx=sinx/cosx
+Cosine: y is the angle [DEG], X is the number of operations in the Taylor expansion

+sinx=±( (1-(cosx)^2)[root] )
+tanx=sinx/cosx